 I’m so pleased to have Deb from Deborah Jean’s Dandelion House as a guest poster today!
 She’s another farmgirl at heart that lives in the suburbs – definitely a kindred spirit!
-Since I don’t have chickens (yet) I asked Deb if she’d write a bit about the benefits of keeping chickens and she’s graciously done so.
+Since I don’t have chickens (yet) I asked Deb if she’d write a bit about the benefits of keeping chickens as part of my Gardening 101 Series and she’s graciously done so.

 We’ve been keeping a small flock of backyard chickens (between 5 and 9) for six years whom we’ve dubbed The Cottage Hens.

 It all started when our daughter fell in love with a batch of spring chicks at a friend’s house.
 On the way home she begged and pleaded, “please mommy, please can we get some chickens, PLEEEEEEASE? “ Our daughter’s pleas tugged at my heart over the next few weeks.
 I had to agree those baby chicks were pretty darned cute.